Hunv/can2mqtt/README.md

 # can2mqtt
-A Linux or Windows service to forward CAN frames to MQTT messages This description describes the current release version.
-Possibly there are changes, if you build from code.
+A Linux or Windows service to forward CAN frames to MQTT messages The precompiled version you can find in the releases section may not be the latest version described below.
+Check the version number for differences.
+To get the very latest version, build from code.

 # Latest Updates